 - View more statistics.

-The Greater Mekong Subregion is comprised of Cambodia, the People's Republic of China (specifically Yunnan Province and Guangxi Zhuang Autonomous Region), Lao People's Democratic Republic , Myanmar, Thailand, and Viet Nam.
 In 1992, with assistance from the Asian Development Bank (ADB), these six countries entered into a program of subregional economic cooperation, designed to enhance economic relations.
-With support from ADB and other donors, the Greater Mekong Subregion Economic Cooperation Program supports the implementation of high-priority subregional projects in 10 program sectors: agriculture, energy, environment, human resource development, information and communication technology, tourism, transport, transport and trade facilitation, urban development, and other multisector and border economic zones.
-More.
+With support from ADB and other donors, the Greater Mekong Subregion Economic Cooperation Program supports the implementation of high-priority subregional projects in 10 program sectors: agriculture, energy, environment, health, telecommunications and information technology, tourism, transport, transport and trade facilitation, urban development, and other multisector and border economic zones.
+Read more.

 10 Things to Know about the Greater Mekong Subregion

-The Greater Mekong Subregion Economic Cooperation Program Strategic Framework 2012-2022 was adopted at the 4th GMS Summit of Leaders in Nay Pyi Taw, Myanmar in December 2011.
-It is anchored on the development of economic corridors, which provides the spatial and thematic focus to the program.
-The strategic framework for 2012-2022 expands the GMS Program from conventional infrastructure to multi-sector investments designed to foster economic corridor development, involving stronger cross-sectoral linkages, better consideration of regional economic development’s spatial aspects, more local stakeholder involvement, and more effective monitoring and evaluation.
+The Strategic Framework for 2012-2022 expands the GMS Program from conventional infrastructure to multi-sector investments designed to foster economic corridor development, involving stronger cross-sectoral linkages, better consideration of regional economic development’s spatial aspects, more local stakeholder involvement, and more effective monitoring and evaluation.

 The GMS Program is managed by an institutional mechanism, involving both the political and operational levels of the six GMS member countries.
 The program is based on continuing consultation and dialogue among GMS member countries.
 The institutional arrangements for the GMS Program are pragmatic and flexible, and guided only by a general set of principles.
 The GMS institutional structure has three levels: